 "Only at Eden": sailing between islands and climbing trees

-Working in some of Indonesia's most remote and least developed areas with limited cell and internet service, our teams have to make some drastic moves to communicate with each other.
+Working in some of Indonesia's most remote and least developed areas with limited cell and internet service, our reforestation teams have to make some drastic moves to communicate with each other.
 For example, on Padaidori Island, there are no cell towers.
-As a result, our leaders must sail to neighboring islands until they have enough cell reception to share planting information and planting progress photos.
-Sometimes, the waves are too treacherous for them to sail back to their home, causing our leaders to be stuck on a neighboring island for at least a month.
+As a result, our leaders must sail to neighboring islands until they have enough cell reception to share tree planting information and planting progress photos.
+Sometimes, the waves are too treacherous for them to sail back to their home, causing our team leaders to be stuck on a neighboring island for at least a month.
 In areas with cell towers, the cell service is so weak; our Monitor Leader, Bagus Yuhayya Prihmantoro, has climbed a tree for a phone call with our US Monitoring Department.
-Sailing to other islands and climbing trees are just two examples of how our Indonesia team finds creative solutions to the challenges they face in the field.
+Sailing to other islands and climbing trees are just two examples of how our Indonesia reforestation team finds creative solutions to the challenges they face in the field.

-After one year, our planting efforts exceeded initial expectations, with over 1.7 million trees planted by the local communities.
+After one year, our tree planting efforts in Indonesia exceeded initial expectations, with over 1.7 million trees planted by the local communities.
 Since then, we have expanded to a total of fourteen project sites in several remote islands and the mainland of West Papua.
 Through our reforestation and agroforestry programs, hundreds of people living in extreme poverty are given new opportunities for economic self-sufficiency and food security.

 33 million+ trees